If you use intermittent catheters, your healthcare provider may recommend catheter insertion supplies or a catheterization insertion kit.

 So, first, what are catheter insertion supplies?
 These are any catheterization supplies that can sometimes accompany an order of intermittent catheters.

-Most items in a catheter insertion tray, such as gloves or antiseptic wipes, may help keep the cathing process more hygienic.
+Items in a catheter insertion tray, such as gloves or antiseptic wipes, are provided to help keep catheterization more hygienic.

 So if you’re looking for a way to potentially help reduce the risk of common catheter-related issues like urinary tract infection, using catheter insertion supplies may help.

-Talk to your doctor to see what they recommend for you.
+Talk to your urologist or healthcare provider to see what they recommend.

 Does Insurance Cover Catheter Insertion Supplies?